Hampta Pass Trek

 4. Any additional cost incurred due to changes in Government Guidelines related to travel/trek/COVID-19 will be borne by the Guest.

 5. Anything which is not included in Inclusion.

-4. If cancellations are made within 4 days from the start date of your trek/tour/activity, 100% of the total booking amount will be charged as a cancellation fee.
+3. If cancellations and rescheduling are made within 7 days from the start date of your trek/tour/activity, 100% of the total booking amount will be charged as a cancellation fee.

 Answer: Proper well-cooked food and drinking water will be provided during the trek and at the base camps.

 Answer: Mobile connectivity is available during the stay in Manali but post trekking ahead the chances of proper connectivity fall to 0 at some points during the trek.